xiaogit00/musingsblog/content/posts/Macro-Overview-Of-Dexs-Using-Dune-Analytics-2021.md

 | LINKSWAP                   | 4267                    |
 | Loopring                   | 1177                    |

-***Analysis:***
-From this we see that the average transaction value on Synthetix has risen sharply to 327k, topping Curve.
-The average transaction value on Curve this year is also higher than its overall average, by around 75k.
-More people are trading large volumes per transaction as they become more comfortable with Defi.
-The average transaction value has also increased for Uniswap.
-Interestingly, for this year, the average transaction size for SushiSwap is almost twice that of Uniswap.

 ---

-## Overall Findings:
+### Conclusion
-**There are 28 active dexs/aggregators that trade a total of 3531 tokens.
+There are 28 active dexs/aggregators that trade a total of 3531 tokens.
 The first Dex transaction was conducted on 9th Sep 2017, on IDEX.
 The other Dexs, including Uniswap, only came into the picture in 2019.
-Uniswap has the highest number of transactions till date - 72,227,929, followed by SushiSwap with 5,971,121.**
+Uniswap has the highest number of transactions till date - 72,227,929, followed by SushiSwap with 5,971,121.

-**65% of all transactions on Uniswap was done in 2021 (this year), whereas 87% of Sushiswap's transactions are done this year.
+65% of all transactions on Uniswap was done in 2021 (this year), whereas 87% of Sushiswap's transactions are done this year.
 The average value of each transaction on Uniswap is only $7812USD - this pales in comparison to the top (Curve), of $175111 USD - showing us that there are many protocols where the average value of transaction is way higher than Uniswap.
 The most likely cause of this is due to slippage.
 Platforms like Uniswap incentivizes smaller transactions by design.
-Further drill down needs to be done to uncover differences in user demographic and behavior in each Dex.**
+Further drill down needs to be done to uncover differences in user demographic and behavior in each Dex.

-That's all for this series, I hope you've enjoyed the analysis.
-Stay tuned for Part 2 as we drill down further into on-chain data for Dexs.
+I hope you've enjoyed this data exploration.
+Stay tuned for the next part as we dig deeper into the data.